Speaking at Customer SuccessCon

 Each Customer SucccessCon session lasts for either 25 or 45 minutes.
 Ideally, the first half to 3/4ths of a session will be on content delivery, followed by Q&A. During the session, the goal of the presenter is to engage the audience as much as possible so that the discussion becomes a workshop/consultative activity not only between the attendees and the leader, but also between the attendees themselves.

-All Customer SuccessCon sessions are “unplugged” — no slide decks or videos.
+By design, Customer SuccessCon sessions are “unplugged”as much as possible — if slides are deemed absolutely necessary, then the number should be kept to a minimum.
 Presenters are encouraged to provide worksheets or printed handouts as appropriate, and/or to share papers electronically before or after the event.

 Customer SuccessCon Topics